-1. When deemed appropriate for fire protection to not be accomplished by a traditional water-based system due to serving sensitive locations such as computer rooms, electronic systems, archives etc., the system shall be a clean-agent system in compliance with NFPA 2001 as referenced in the IBC as adopted by [Chapter 5](#) of [OSE Manual](#).
+1. When deemed appropriate by the [Fire Code Official](#) due to serving sensitive locations such as computer rooms, electronic systems, archives etc., the system shall be a clean-agent system in compliance with NFPA 2001 as referenced in the IBC as adopted by [Chapter 5 of OSE Manual](#).